Miss Austen Regrets: Summary

 At a family christening, Fanny tells Jane that Mr. Plumptre is engaged to another, and blames Jane for leading her to think him unsuitable.
 Fanny declares that she will never again trust the opinions of her maiden aunt.
-Her devoted sister Cassandra tries to comfort Jane, but as she becomes weaker she looks back on her life and wonders if she had made the right choices about love, money, and marriage.
+Cassandra tries to comfort Jane, but as she becomes weaker, she looks back on her life and wonders if she had made the right choices about love, money, and marriage.

 As sickness envelops her, Jane confesses to Cassandra that her only regret about not marrying her rich suitor years ago is that she won't be able to leave Cassandra and her mother financially secure.
 She admits that everything that she is, and everything she has achieved, has been for her sister, and is much happier than she thought she would be.

 In 1820, Cassandra attends Fanny's wedding, alone.
 At the reception, Fanny seeks Cassandra out only to find her burning the letters that Jane had written to her.
 Fanny begs her not to destroy them, hoping to finally find the answers to Jane's lost love, but she continues to burn the letters, overcome with grief.
 As Fanny returns to the party, Jane's words are in her head, telling her to listen to her own heart now.
 Fanny finally understands her aunt Jane.

 Cast

+Reception

+New York Times capsule review: "...the film, despite the hokey title, gives us a moving vision of Austen as a pragmatist who comes to wonder if her aversion to gold-digging might have been ill advised."

+Associate Press capsule review: "[...]
+The story becomes more interesting as it nears its close.
+The general hubbub that Jane’s mother triggers near the end — questioning whether her daughter’s sacrifice of marriage and safety for principles of love and independence made her happy — legitimately suggests the historical-based possibility that Austen was not as emotionally restrained in her life as she was in her fiction."